adamant/adamant.language.reference/ideas.md

 This section describes a number of random ideas for the language that may or may not make it in, but are interesting enough to warrant description.

-## `if not` and `while not`

-Languages like Ruby have inverted control flow with `until(condition)` for `while(not condition)` and `unless(condition)` for `if(not condition)`.
-In languages without that there is often a need for an extra set of parens which can be ugly and confusing (i.e. `if(not(a and b)) statement;`.
-What if the language allowed a not outside the required parens?
-So that could become `if not(a and b) statement;`.
-Of course, if we switch to control flow not requiring parens this becomes a non-issue (i.e. `if not(a and b) { statement; }`).
-Though there is some extra clarity when parens are required, because you know the not must apply to the whole condition, not just the first part of it.

-## Control Flow Requires Blocks not Parenthesis

-Currently, control flow is C style where the expression portion must be surrounded with parens, but the statement can be any statement.
-Instead, we could go Rust style where the expression does not require parens, but the statement must be a block.
-That solves the dangling else issue and also makes loop else unambiguous (i.e. people won't think the loop else is for an if).

 ## Loop Else

 Sometimes it is useful to execute some code if a loop is never run.
 This can be done with the else clause of the while and for loop.